Update 27 July 2020

 Hospice Community Team clinical drop-in and Hospice outpatient appointments

 We are unable to offer our usual clinical drop-in and outpatient appointments at the Hospice until further notice.
-Please call the Hospice Community Team on 01622 792200 ext 204.
-We are continuing to provide telephone support.
+However, our Hospice Community Team are continuing to adapt and respond to the needs of our patients.
+Telephone support, video consultations and where necessary, essential home visits can be provided.
+Please call the Hospice Community Team on 01622 792200 ext 204 for further support and advice.

 Healthcare professionals, work and student placements